 Stephanie was surprised by her family’s visit, said friend and fellow sophomore Gabrielle Paige, 19.
 Loyola had just resumed classes a day earlier, after a brief Easter break.
 Stephanie was preparing for final exams, Paige said.
 And the Parentes were scheduled to visit this Friday for an on-campus meeting about a study-abroad program in England, for which Stephanie and Paige had signed up, Paige said.

-“None of it made sense,” Paige said.
+“None of it made sense,” she added.
 “They just called her and said they were here in Baltimore.
 It seemed like they decided on a whim to come out here.”

 But once they were here, Stephanie’s friends said, the family’s visit was ordinary.
 “Nothing was amiss as far as her roommates could tell,” said the Rev. Brian Linnane, Loyola’s president.
 The family had breakfast together Sunday near the campus, a Loyola spokeswoman said, and Stephanie came back to her dorm room afterward.
 Stephanie had a chemistry exam Monday and was planning to study Sunday, friends said.